-The twelfth day of the Annapurna trip marks a leisure day, offering you plenty of rest.
+The day Fourteen of the Annapurna trip marks a leisure day, offering you plenty of rest.
 If interested, on offer is the visit to the beautifully walled temple complex of Muktinath.
 Muktinath is a temple dedicated to the Hindu deity; Lord Vishnu, and has been attracting Hindu and Buddhist pilgrims all year round.

 Stay overnight at Muktinath.

 The trip continues towards Jomsom, shortly after breakfast in Muktinath.
 The trail leads through the meadows down to some interesting places, including Kagbeni, Ranipauwa and Jharkot.
 The trail becomes a gentle downhill trek.
 Three hours after departure from Muktinath, and you would reach Kagbeni.
 The trail from Kagbeni to Jomsom passes through the Kaligandaki River banks, offering magnificent views and beautiful landscapes.
 The landform in Annapurna now gradually changes into barren fields with heavy wind blowing from all directions.
 Jomsom is about three hours from Kagbeni, following the windy fields.
 The tram halts at Jomsom for the night.